functionfaiecho/PythonGame/README.md

 docker-compose run enhanced
 ```
 There are a number of enhancements that are present in this version of the project.
 First, I added a cheat mode with Depth-First Search (DFS) that allows the player to explore all possible routes and see the correct answers to the quiz questions.
 In addition, I incorporated Dijkstra's Algorithm to find the cheapest path to the final destination.
 This feature introduced a unique way for the player to interact with the game.

+## Disclaimer

+This game was created solely for academic purposes.
+Any resemblance to real-life persons or state of affairs is purely coincidental.
+This game will be deleted on completion of the class it is for.